The first thing to know is your pet’s weight (in pounds or kilograms, depending on what your pet food specifies).

 Once you know your pet’s total daily feeding amount, you can feed it as one meal per day, or (the method we usually recommend) divide it into 2-3 smaller meals.
 For example, if your pet should receive ¾ of a cup of food per day, you may divide that into three meals of ¼ cup each, or two meals—for ease of measurement, this could mean one meal being ½ cup and the other meal being ¼ cup.

-Tip #2: If your pet receives additional food—such as canned food or treats—you’ll need to accordingly reduce the amount of kibble fed, so the total daily calorie intake stays the same.
+Tip #2: If your pet receives additional food—such as wet (canned) food or treats—you’ll need to accordingly reduce the amount of dry (kibble) fed, so the total daily calorie intake stays the same.

-If you’re up for doing the math, you can even check the feeding guidelines on both kibble and canned food, and figure out exactly what proportion of each your pet needs and our Customer Service team will be happy to help you with this)
+If you’re up for doing the math, you can even check the feeding guidelines on both dry and wet food, and figure out exactly what proportion of each your pet needs and our Customer Service team will be happy to help you with this)

 Tip #3: Since individual metabolism varies, the feeding recommendation is just a starting point.
 You may need to feed a bit more or a bit less, based on your pet’s response and whether their weight changes.